ahungry/prog-fill/README.md

 M-x prog-fill ;; to run on current line (ideally, bound to M-q)
 ```

-## Autoloads
+## Binding

-The package will add the following via autoload when required:
+After installing, you should bind the function:

 ```lisp
 (add-hook